lasik surgeons

 P-IOLs are generally not ideal for persons over age 45 or anyone who is presbyopic.
 Presbyopia is when the natural crystalline lens of the eye is no longer fully able to change focus from items distant to items near (accommodation).
 This is when reading glasses or bifocals become necessary.
 If the patient is young, not presbyopic, and has a high refractive error, then a major advantage of P-IOL lens-based refractive surgery is that the natural crystalline lens remains untouched.
 This means that the high myopia can be corrected without limiting the ability to accommodate.

 When fully presbyopic, the natural lens is fixed in its shape and replacement of the natural lens with an artificial lens (RLE) should be considered, however RLE has its own set of limitations and risks.
 Some intraocular lenses used for RLE have the ability to provide near and distance vision as well as the ability to correct refractive error.
-It may be possible to reduce or resolve both presbyopia and myopia/hyperopia.
-A person at or over age 45 should consider presbyopia surgery as an option.
+It may be possible to reduce or resolve both presbyopia and myopia/hyperopia with RLE.
+A person at or over age 45 should also consider presbyopia surgery as an option.

 Two Types